timmoorhouse/mega65-forth/README.md

   - [ ] Get rid of TIB, TIB# uses
   - [ ] Get SOURCE-ID and SOURCE right during all of this
 - Bootstrapping with portions of the library written in Forth
+  - [ ] A "skeletal" configuration with just the builtins
   - [ ] A "minimal" configuration
   - [ ] A "complete" configuration
   - [ ] Move things we can from assembler to Forth